Find Out How Much You're REALLY Owed After an Accident

 - Disfigurement - Damages for disfigurement damages for severe burns, disfiguring scarring, and limb loss.
 The assessed worth of which is subject to the pain and suffering criteria in Tennessee law.

 - Emotional Distress - Very specific requirements for a plaintiff to be able to prove this cause of action in court.
 Potentially allows filing for emotional distress for recouping damages.
+Tennessee courts require a showing of "serious" or "severe" emotional injury for standalone emotional distress claims.
+When your emotional distress accompanies a physical injury from the crash, it is included as part of your non-economic damages and does not require a separate threshold.

 Your claim should consider all economic damages and non-economic damages which meet the legal standard in the state.